Thank you for subscribing

 Read grant press release.

-The National Center on Addiction and Substance Abuse is developing core curricular materials for physicians and other healthcare providers and will work with educators to help design the materials and integrate them into medical and professional school education.
+We are developing core curricular materials for physicians and other healthcare providers and will work with educators to help design the materials and integrate them into medical and professional school education.

-In collaboration with the New York State Office of Alcoholism and Substance Abuse Services (OASAS), The National Center on Addiction and Substance Abuse is designing, building and testing a digital tool that will aid substance abuse treatment providers to determine which treatment setting is best for a patient with a substance use disorder (commonly referred to as substance abuse and addiction).
+In collaboration with the New York State Office of Alcoholism and Substance Abuse Services (OASAS), the Center is designing, building and testing a digital tool that will aid substance abuse treatment providers to determine which treatment setting is best for a patient with a substance use disorder (commonly referred to as substance abuse and addiction).
 The LOCADTR—which stands for Level of Care for Alcohol and Drug Treatment Referral— is meant to ensure that all patients in need of treatment for a substance use disorder have access to care and are placed in the least restrictive, but most appropriate level of care available.
 In addition to helping providers and patients, the data collected by the tool will also be studied and analyzed to provide further insights into its effectiveness and allow for adjustments and updates to be made.

 More about LOCADTR.